ais-open/azure-blueprint/README.md

 * **Key Vault Resource Group Name**: Name of the resource group created during pre-deployment
 * **Cert Data**: 64bit-encoded certificate for SSL
 * **Cert Password**: Password used to create certificate
-* **Scheduler Job Guid**: GUID for the runbook job to be started (use GUID output by pre-deployment script or run New-Guid in PowerShell)
+* **Scheduler Job GUID**: GUID for the runbook job to be started (use GUID output by pre-deployment script or run New-Guid in PowerShell)
 * **OMS Workspace Name**: Name you want to use for the Log Analytic workspace; must be a string 4-63 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.
 * **OMS Automation Account Name**: Name you want to use for the automation account used with OMS; must be a string 6-50 alphanumeric characters (0-9, a-z, A-Z) and hyphens and must be unique across Azure Government.